Cydia13526/s24-capstone-team12-cspaarg-cydia-davidrez/README.md

 ### Description:
 ###### This project is a Streamlit-based web application that empowers users to explore how different Federal Funds Rate scenarios could impact macroeconomic factors and the S&P 500.
 It allows users to define custom Fed Funds Rate scenarios, predict corresponding macroeconomic outcomes, and assess the potential influence on market performance.

+### Data Sources:
+The data used in this project is accessed through the Federal Reserve Economic Data (FRED) API, which is publicly available and free to use.
+The API provides economic data and analysis tools maintained by the Federal Reserve Bank of St. Louis.
+Users can obtain their own FRED API key by visiting the FRED API Key Registration Page and following the instructions for creating a free account.

 ### Features
 #### Scenario Customization:
 ###### Users can set their own Federal Funds Rate scenarios to simulate real-world monetary policy changes.